ml-archive/blog/source/_posts/2018-02-26-URLComponents.md

 categories:
 - iOS
 ---
 When writing mobile apps, more often than not we have to communicate with a backend to get some data to present to the user.

-The way we communicate with the backend is usually through URLs combined with either a POST body or maybe some URL query parameters, depending on what the backend services uses.
+The shared language between frontend and backend is usually URLs combined with either a POST body or maybe some URL query parameters, depending on what the backend offers.

 In this post we will look at [URLComponents](https://developer.apple.com/documentation/foundation/urlcomponents), a small but very useful helper that will become your new best friend when composing or decomposing URLs (we promise!)